Nishaweb-developer/tripadvisor/README.md

-Here’s a README file for your TripAdvisor clone.
-This should cover the essential details and give potential users or contributors an overview of your project:

----

 # TripAdvisor Clone

 A responsive TripAdvisor website clone built using HTML, CSS, and JavaScript.
 This project mimics the basic layout and functionality of the original TripAdvisor site, featuring a dynamic header, clean design, and a responsive layout.